 ART SUPPLIES: THE SKINNY ON BRUSHES

-Ordering art supplies can be a daunting experience.
+Ordering art supplies can be a daunting experience whether you classify yourself as an organized art teacher or not.
 It’s hard to know what kind of paper works best, which set of oil pastels to buy and what will end up gathering dust.

 Having the right brush can mean the difference between a satisfied artist and a frustrated one.
 It’s taken me a while, but I now have a favorite brand and feel confident recommending it to you: